Bitcoin Private (BTCP) Price Up 0.5% Over Last 7 Days

-Bitcoin Private (BTCP) traded flat against the US dollar during the 24-hour period ending at 0:00 AM ET on July 19th.
-Bitcoin Private has a total market cap of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
-In the last seven days, Bitcoin Private has traded up 0.5% against the US dollar.
-One Bitcoin Private coin can currently be bought for approximately $0.19 or 0.00000700 BTC on cryptocurrency exchanges.
+Bitcoin Private (BTCP) traded flat against the dollar during the twenty-four hour period ending at 10:00 AM ET on July 20th.
+In the last week, Bitcoin Private has traded up 0.5% against the dollar.
+Bitcoin Private has a total market capitalization of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+One Bitcoin Private coin can currently be bought for about $0.19 or 0.00000700 BTC on popular exchanges.

 BTCP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-It launched on March 3rd, 2018.
+Its launch date was March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
+Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
-Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
 Bitcoin Private’s official website is btcprivate.org.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.”